Virginia Freedom of Information Act – Rights and Responsibilities

 - Your request must identify the records you are seeking with “reasonable specificity.”
 This is a common-sense standard.
 It does not refer to or limit the volume or number of records that you are requesting; instead, it requires that you be specific enough so that we can identify and locate the records that you are seeking.

 - Your request must ask for existing records or documents.
-FOIA gives you a right to inspect or copy records; it does not apply to a situation where you are asking general questions about the work of SVCC, nor does it require SVCC to create a record that does not exist.
+FOIA gives you a right to inspect or copy *records*; it does not apply to a situation where you are asking general questions about the work of Southside Virginia Community College, nor does it require Southside Virginia Community College to create a record that does not exist.

-- You may choose to receive electronic records in any format used by SVCC in the regular course of business.
+- You may choose to receive electronic records in any format used by Southside Virginia Community College in the regular course of business.

 - If we have questions about your request, please cooperate with staff’s efforts to clarify the type of records that you are seeking, or to attempt to reach a reasonable agreement about a response to a large request.
 Making a FOIA request is not an adversarial process, but we may need to discuss your request with you to ensure that we understand what records you are seeking.

-To request records from SVCC, you may direct your request to Shannon Vassar Feinman, Vice-President of Finance and Administration.
+To request records from Southside Virginia Community College, you may direct your request to Shannon Feinman.
 She can be reached at 109 Campus Drive, Alberta, VA 23821, (434) 949-1005.
-Email FOIA requests to: Shannon.email@example.com <Shannon.firstname.lastname@example.org, You may also contact her with questions you have concerning requesting records from SVCC.
-In addition, the Freedom of Information Advisory Council is available to answer any questions you may have about FOIA.
-The Council may be contacted by e-mail at email@example.com, or by phone at (804) 225-3056 or [toll free] 1-866-448-4100.
+Email FOIA requests to: Shannon.email@example.com <Shannon.firstname.lastname@example.org>.
+You may also contact her with questions you have concerning requesting records from Southside Virginia Community College.

-- SVCC must respond to your request within five working days of receiving it.
-"Day One" is considered the day after your request is received.
+- Southside Virginia Community College must respond to your request within five working days of receiving it.
+“Day One” is considered the day after your request is received.
 The five-day period does not include weekends or holidays.
 The five-day period does not include weekends, holidays, or other days when Southside Virginia Community College is closed for business.

-- The reason behind your request for public records from SVCC is irrelevant, and you do not have to state why you want the records before we respond to your request.
-FOIA does, however, allow SVCC to require you to provide your name and legal address.
+· The reason behind your request for public records from Southside Virginia Community College is irrelevant, and you do not have to state why you want the records before we respond to your request.
+Nevertheless, FOIA allows Southside Virginia Community College to require you to provide your name and legal address.
 FOIA also allows Southside Virginia Community College to deny your request for public records if you are not a citizen of Virginia or a representative of media with circulation in Virginia.

-- FOIA requires that SVCC make one of the following responses to your request within the five-day time period:
+· FOIA requires that Southside Virginia Community College make one of the following responses to your request within the five-day time period:

-2) We withhold all of the records that you have requested, because all of the records are subject to a specific statutory exemption.
+- We withhold all the records that you have requested, because all of the records are subject to a specific statutory exemption.
 If all of the records are being withheld, we must send you a response in writing.
-That writing must identify the volume and subject matter of the records being withheld, and state the specific section of the Code of Virginia that allows us to withhold the records.
+That writing must identify the volume and subject matter of the records being withheld and state the specific section of the Code of Virginia that allows us to withhold the records.

-3) We provide some of the records that you have requested, but withhold other records.
+- We provide some of the records that you have requested but withhold other records.
 We cannot withhold an entire record if only a portion of it is subject to an exemption.
-In that instance, we may redact the portion of the record that may be withheld, and must provide you with the remainder of the record.
+In that instance, we may redact the portion of the record that may be withheld and must provide you with the remainder of the record.
 Again, we must identify in writing, the volume and subject matter of the withheld portions and state the specific section of the Code of Virginia that allows portions of the requested records to be withheld.

 - If you make a request for a very large number of records, and we feel that we cannot provide the records to you within 12 working days without disrupting our other organizational responsibilities, we may petition the court for additional time to respond to your request.
 However, FOIA requires that we make a reasonable effort to reach an agreement with you concerning the production or the records before we go to court to ask for more time.

-- You may have to pay for the records that you request from SVCC.
+- You may have to pay for the records that you request from Southside Virginia Community College.
 FOIA allows us to charge for the actual costs of responding to FOIA requests.
 This would include items like staff time spent searching for, reviewing, copying, scanning, and redacting the requested records, copying costs, or any other costs directly related to supplying the requested records.
 It cannot include general overhead costs.

-- If you owe us money from a previous FOIA request that has remained unpaid for more than 30 days, SVCC may require payment of the past-due bill before it will respond to your new FOIA request.
+- If you owe us money from a previous FOIA request that has remained unpaid for more than 30 days, Southside Virginia Community College may require payment of the past-due bill before it will respond to your new FOIA request.

 Types of records

-The following is a general description of the types of records held by SVCC:
+The following is a general description of the types of records held by Southside Virginia Community College:

 Commonly used exemptions

 The Code of Virginia allows any public body to withhold certain records from public disclosure.
-SVCC commonly withholds records subject to the following exemptions:
+Southside Virginia Community College commonly withholds records subject to the following exemptions: